ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/albedo.markdown

 ![AlbedoRange](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/2947.png)

-Using the [ShaderInput] attribute to access the AlbedoValue fragment within a ZilchScript, one may change the albedo value during runtime.
+Using the [ShaderInput] attribute to access the AlbedoValue fragment within a NadaScript, one may change the albedo value during runtime.
 The following gif shows this effect in engine (all other shader inputs are at default values):

 ![ChangeAlbedoValueVer2](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/2949.gif)

-The following script used to achieve the above effect must be placed on an object that is using a material with *at least* an AlbedoValue ZilchFragment.
+The following script used to achieve the above effect must be placed on an object that is using a material with *at least* an AlbedoValue NadaFragment.

 ```
-class ChangeAlbedo : ZilchComponent
+class ChangeAlbedo : NadaComponent
 {
   // The shader input for Albedo value (necessary to change value at run-time)
   [ShaderInput] var AlbedoValue : Real4 = Real4(0,0,0,0);